- Oct 18, 2017

 If you’re a fledgling site owner, you might not know that you can use a single domain to set up multiple websites.
 We’re not talking about separate pages, but full blown websites running side by side on the same domain.

 There are two ways to accomplish this, by using ‘subdirectories’ or ‘subdomains’.
 From a technical standpoint, both approaches work much the same way, but we prefer subdomains since they offer a cleaner look.

 In this article, we’re going to talk about what subdomains are and why you should use them.
 Then we’ll discuss a few of the situations where it makes sense to do so, before teaching you how to set up (and use) a subdomain of your own.
 Let’s get to it!

-What Subdomains Are (And Why You Should Use Them)
+What Is A Subdomain (And Why You Should Use One)?

 Subdomains enable you to set up multiple websites using a single domain.
 Take a look at our client area for example – you’ll notice its URL is my.a2hosting.com.
 In this case, we’re using the my subdomain through our normal URL, which enables us to set up a hosting management panel alongside the rest of our site.

 You can also use subdirectories to achieve the same end, for example by setting up an a2hosting.com/my subdirectory.
 However, we’re partial to subdomains in some cases because of how they impact Search Engine Optimization (SEO).
 For example:

 - Search engines recognize subdomains as individual websites.
 That means you get more chances to increase your traffic.

 - They enable you to set up backlinks to your primary domain, which can increase its authority.